 Q: How long should I wait to follow up with a potential employer after a job interview?

 You’ve just aced the interview.
-Whether a phone conversation or an in-person meeting, your immediate priority should be to follow up to a job interview with a thank you letter to the interviewer(s) thanking them for their time, and also reaffirming your interest in and qualifications for the role.
+Whether a phone conversation or an in-person meeting, your immediate priority should be to follow up on a job interview with a thank you letter to the interviewer(s) thanking them for their time, and also reaffirming your interest in and qualifications for the role.
 And then, you wait and see, eagerly monitoring your inbox and phone for a return response initiating next steps.

 Best case scenario: You complete the interview and the hiring manager gives you somewhat of a definitive timeline of when you can expect to hear from them – “by next Monday” or “we’ll be done interviewing by the 15th” – allowing you a metric by which to gauge your follow up response.